Best-code/kk2041/README.md

-To pull updates type
+	To pull updates

 git pull origin master

-to add updates type
+	to add updates

 git add "name of file" or * for all files git commit -m "Commit message goes here"